-Subjects with tinnitus present at the time of the test should be asked to ignore their tinnitus as much as possible and to respond to the test tones.
-They should be instructed to inform the tester if they experience difficulty in discriminating between their tinnitus and the test tones.
-A note to that effect should be made on the audiogram form, including which frequencies were affected (see also Section 6.8).
+- 114 and the test tones.
+A note to that effect should be made on the audiogram form, - 115 including which frequencies were affected (see also Section 6.8).

-6.2 Subject's response
+618 Subject's response

-The subject's response to the test tone should clearly indicate when the test tone is heard and when it is no longer heard.
-The response system should be inaudible, with a response button connected to a signal light the preferred method.
-When testing younger children, adults with intellectual disabilities or subjects with attention difficulties a more engaging response method may be required, and, if so, this shall be recorded.
+- 117 The subject's response to the test tone should clearly indicate when the test tone is - 118 heard and when it is no longer heard.
+The response system should be inaudible, with a - response button connected to a signal light the preferred method.
+When testing - 120 younger children, adults with intellectual disabilities or subjects with attention - 121 difficulties a more engaging response method may be required, and, if so, this shall be - 122 recorded.